Biden asks for pause in Trump’s effort to ban WeChat

 The filing added that the Biden administration “remains committed to a robust defense of national security as well as ensuring the viability of our economy and preserving individual rights and data privacy.”

+The Biden administration used similar language in a request it filed Wednesday with the U.S. Court of Appeals for the District of Columbia Circuit, asking for a delay in proceedings involving Trump’s proposed TikTok ban.

+Trump tried to prohibit both apps last fall, calling them national security threats because they collected “vast swaths” of data on Americans and offered the Chinese Communist Party avenues for censoring or distorting information.

-A federal magistrate in San Francisco blocked the proposed ban on WeChat in September over First Amendment concerns.
+A federal magistrate in San Francisco temporarily halted Trump’s proposed WeChat ban in September over First Amendment concerns.
+A federal court in Washington, D.C. later issued a preliminary injunction blocking the TikTok ban.
+The Trump administration appealed both of those rulings.

+The moves come as some Republicans express early concerns about the Biden administration’s plans for China policy.
+Conservatives, and also many Democrats in Congress, want the new administration to maintain a hard line on China and its tech companies.

-Concerns about the new administration’s policies toward China led Sen. Ted Cruz (R-Tex.) to place a hold on President Biden’s nomination of Gina Raimondo to head the Commerce Department.
+Last week, Sen. Ted Cruz (R-Tex.) placed a hold on Biden’s nomination of Gina Raimondo to head the Commerce Department, after Raimondo declined to specify during a Senate hearing whether she would keep Chinese telecom giant Huawei on a trade blacklist.

+In a Feb.
+4 tweet, Cruz said he would lift the hold “when the Biden admin commits to keep the massive Chinese Communist Party spy operation Huawei on the Entity List.”
+Senator Cruz’s office didn’t immediately provide comment on Thursday.